 A Vision for Salmon and Steelhead: Goals to Restore Thriving Salmon and Steelhead to the Columbia River Basin

-MAFAC’s Columbia Basin Partnership (CBP) Task Force developed an overarching long-term vision, qualitative goals, and provisional quantitative goals for recovery of all Columbia Basin salmon and steelhead.
+MAFAC’s Columbia Basin Partnership Task Force developed an overarching long-term vision, qualitative goals, and provisional quantitative goals for recovery of all Columbia Basin salmon and steelhead.
 The Phase 1 Recommendations Report presents a shared purpose gained through collaboration and envisions a future where coming generations enjoy healthy and abundant salmon and steelhead runs across the Columbia Basin.
-This report includes detailed summaries of the provisional quantitative goals for each of 24 stocks of salmon and steelhead in the basin and a description of the methodologies used to derive the goals (as Appendix A).
+This report includes detailed, preliminary summaries of the provisional quantitative goals for each stock of salmon and steelhead in the Basin and a description of the methodologies used to derive the goals (as Appendix A).

 MAFAC approved and transmitted this report to Chris Oliver, Assistant Administrator for Fisheries on April 30, 2019.

 Chris Oliver, Assistant Administrator (AA) for Fisheries, along with West Coast Region leaders, accept the goals in the Columbia Basin Partnership (CBP) Task Force’s Phase I Recommendations Report, as transmitted by MAFAC.
 NOAA Fisheries requested that MAFAC undertake this work, allowing this unprecedented collaboration of diverse interests from across the Basin.